-- 71. Detailed analysis of these options is presented in Table 4 in Annex B. In summary, analysis showed that neither Option One or Two was worth pursuing.
-Option One scored poorly because the IGIS has been calibrated to oversee the intelligence agencies, which are very different to the NZDF.
-Furthermore, the IGIS is currently structurally and technologically reliant on the NZDF which would affect perceptions of independence. - 72.
-Option Two scored poorly because the IGD's functions are not a good strategic fit with the Ministry's, given the bespoke structural, legislative and constitutional arrangements between both the Ministry and NZDF.
+- agencies, which are very different to the NZDF.
+Furthermore, the IGIS is currently structurally and technologically reliant on the NZDF which would affect perceptions of independence. - 82.
+Option Two scored poorly because the IGD's functions are not a good strategic fit with the Ministry's, given the bespoke structural, legislative and constitutional arrangements between both the Ministry and the NZDF.
 The Secretary and the CDF enjoy equal status as servants of the Minister their skills are complementary and fused in partnership and the Ministry exercises its statutory functions in an integrated manner with the NZDF (including in relation to operational activities).
-Therefore this Option could lead to perceptions of a conflict of interest.
-This risk is exacerbated by the recommendation of the Expert Review Group that there needs to be strengthened integration between the NZDF and Ministry of Defence so that there is meaningful participation by both agencies in decision-making before, during and after an operational activity.
-The Expert Review Group also recommends the development of a policy adviser capability that would see Ministry staff deployed on NZDF operations alongside military personnel.
-Additionally, the Ministry is co-located with the NZDF and shares Information Management and IT systems. - 73.
-Options Three and Four both performed well, however Option Four scored best because it provides a strong degree of independence and its reporting requirements are more proportionate to the size of the IGD.
-While the bespoke form of Option Four allows for any level of independence, the proposed governance and accountability arrangements would make its level of independence very similar to an ICE (Option Three)32.
-It could not be directed in terms of government policy or the undertaking of its functions but the Minister would have a role in providing feedback on its work programme and would have an interest in supporting its organisational performance. - 74.
-The reporting obligations under Option Four would be more proportionate, not requiring additional staff for the IGD or monitoring department to meet them.
-This makes Option Four less resource intensive than Option Three.
+As such, this Option could lead to perceptions of a conflict of interest.
+This risk is exacerbated by the recommendation of the Expert Review Group (ERG) that there needs to be strengthened integration between the NZDF and Ministry of Defence so that there is meaningful participation by both agencies in decision-making before, during and after an operational activity.
+The ERG also recommended the development of a policy adviser capability that would see Ministry staff deployed on NZDF operations alongside military personnel.
+Additionally, the Ministry is co-located with the NZDF and shares Information Management and IT systems. - 83.
+Options Three (Independent Crown Entity) and Four (Independent statutory officer) both performed well, however Option Four scored best because it provides a strong degree of independence and its reporting requirements are more proportionate to the proposed size of the IGD.65 While the bespoke form of Option Four allows for any level of independence, the proposed governance and accountability arrangements would make its level of independence very similar to an ICE (Option Three).66 It could not be directed in terms of government policy or the undertaking of its functions but the Minister would have a role in providing feedback on its work programme and would have an interest in supporting its organisational performance. - 84.
+The reporting obligations under Option Four would be more proportionate, and would not require additional staff for the IGD or monitoring department to meet them.
+This makes Option Four less resource-intensive than Option Three.
 The governance documents that the IGD would need to produce under Option Four (an annual work programme and annual report) are less onerous than Option Three but still provide for appropriate accountability.

-Option Four is recommended.
-It is expected that there would be non-monetised benefits to the Minister of Defence, Parliament and the New Zealand public.
-The key benefit of the recommended option is that it balances the need for the IGD to be sufficiently independent to deliver its functions and maintain public confidence, but also to perform its role to support the Minister to uphold their obligations in respect of democratic oversight and ministerial accountability.
-While the Minister would have the ability to comment on the IGD's annual work programme, the IGD would still formulate its work programme, undertake its functions and exercise its powers independently of ministers.
+85. Option Four is recommended and targeted consultation has shown support for this approach, especially in relation to the need for the IGD's form to enable strong independence for the IGD in undertaking its functions.
+67 It is expected that there would be non-monetised benefits to the Minister of Defence, Parliament and the New Zealand public.
+The key benefit of the recommended option is that it balances the need for the IGD to be sufficiently independent to deliver its functions and maintain public confidence, but also to perform its role to support the Minister to uphold their obligations in respect of democratic oversight and ministerial accountability While the Minister would have the ability to comment on the IGD's annual work programme, the IGD would have responsibility for finalising it, and would undertake its functions and exercise its powers independently of ministers.
+Targeted consultation showed support for the accountability arrangements, including, in particular, the IGD's ability to finalise its work programme.
+68